filecoin-project/devgrants/rfp-proposals/rfp-proposal-telegraf-tick-lotus-monitoring.md

 ## Value

-By increasing the uptime of the individual miners the network reliability will increase and with that the overall quality of service.
+By increasing the uptime of the individual miners the network reliability will increase and with that the overall quality of the network.

 ## Development Roadmap